During last week’s update about our Homearama Showhouse for Habitat For Humanity, we included a few peeks at how some of the rooms were shaping up.

 - This wood & metal desk hails from Green Front Furniture (sorry, we don’t know the maker) who is loaning furniture to all seven of the homes in the show (more on that here).
 Please forgive the wonky photoshopped top (I attempted to remove some display materials that were in our shot).

 - We love this art from Help Ink, where $1 of every $5 spent goes to a charity of your selection.
-We’re thinking would be perfect, since the colors fit right in, and the message is pretty great too.
+We’re thinking this print would be perfect, since the colors fit right in, and the message is pretty great too.

 Although most of the items above are already locked in, a lot of the accessories and art are things that we’re going to purchase and fill in as the rooms get further along.
 So we’re sure some might change as we go, and of course a ton of other stuff will end up in each room as it evolves.
 But on to the dining room!
 Last week it was looking like this (we’re still waiting for our big glass pocket doors with a transom window to be installed at that extra-wide entryway).

 But as of yesterday it had made some great progress thanks to our custom wainscot being finished and freshly painted!
 It’s not your typical wainscoting, but with a very talented carpenter at our disposal, we wanted to try something a little different (remember how we chatted about trying to take risks and all that good stuff here?).
-We thought about something like a herringbone or a chevron pattern, but didn’t want it to be too overt (like ) and were inspired by something a little more subtle and less common (oddly enough, like the pattern on that Sherry saw on Pinterest).
+We thought about something like a herringbone or a chevron pattern, but didn’t want it to be too overt (like this) and were inspired by something a little more subtle and less common (oddly enough, like the pattern on these shoes that Sherry saw on Pinterest).

 It’s a wide-angled pattern made up of wood slats with a 1/4″ gap between them, so the lines are kind of “engraved” into the wainscot instead of sticking out.
 Before putting it up, we literally sat with the carpenter and drew various angles right onto the walls and used different board widths and spacing methods until it looked subtle enough not to be too crazy (but not so soft that the pattern would disappear completely when it was painted).
 For anyone interested, we went with 1 x 3″ boards, a spacing of one quarter of an inch between them, and the angle is around 22 degrees from the floor.